WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/4-navigating-racism.md

 **[*New Mexico in Focus*, "Drug Epidemic in Northern New Mexico"](/catalog/cpb-aacip-9f3b061fff9) (KNME-TV, Albuquerque, NM, October 22, 1999)**

 In Rio Arriba County the drug-related death rate is the highest in the nation—nearly four times the national average.
-Learn more in *New Mexico in Focus*, "Drug Epidemic in Northern New Mexico".
+Learn more in *New Mexico in Focus*, "Drug Epidemic in Northern New Mexico."

 **[*Focus on Education*, "Drug Education Programs"](/catalog/cpb-aacip-207-859cnxkx) (KUNM, Albuquerque, NM, January 3, 1989)**